Instant Pot Mushroom Risotto

 How to Make Mushroom Risotto in an Instant Pot

-Add the rice and stir frequently until the rice is starting to become translucent on the outside, about 2 minutes.
+2. Add the rice and stir frequently until the rice starts to become translucent, about 2 minutes.

 - Instant Pot Chicken Cacciatore